 At its core, data security is used to protect business interests.
 To realize this purpose, it takes both the physical means to "be secure", as well as the governing policies needed to institutional acceptance.
 Ultimately, policy success depends on having clear objectives, actionable scope, and inclusive development.
 Read on to learn more.

-We all know that I.T. stands for "information technology" and that's no accident.
-In fact, it's a reflection of the primary mission of every I.T. organization - to provide the means and methods for creating, storing, transmitting, printing and retrieving business related information.
+By and large, every IT department has the same core mission to provide the means and methods for creating, storing, transmitting, printing and retrieving business related information.
 By design, this operational mission is driven by the need to "protect", which also includes preventing unauthorized access, uncontrolled modification and unwarranted destruction.
 The priorities are self evident - data integrity is vital, and vital needs must be met with purpose and committment.
 The tricky part is to balance vital interests with the associated costs and operational overhead.
 This is the higher purpose of data security and the goal of related policy development.

 Data Security Practices and Policy Purpose

 As discussed, "data security" provides the means by which business data and related information is protected and preserved.
 This is realized in multiple ways, as listed below:

 - Data security technology and practices provide the means by which data can be safely created, stored, transmitted, printed and retrieved.

 - Data security technology and practices provide the means by which data accuracy and integrity is ensured and maintained.